AngryUEFI/AngryCAT/README.md

 ## CORESTATUSRESPONSE
 * ID 0x80000213
 * Contains the status of the requested core
-* Core 0 is the boot core and will always report (Present, Started, Ready, Not Queued)
+* Core 0 is the boot core and will always report (Present, Started, Ready, Not Queued, Not Faulted)
 * Note on timestamps: on modern CPUs this should be constant even across cores, but keep in mind that these come from two different cores

 ### Strucutre